tent/omniauth-tent/README.md

 ## Contributing

+Here are some tasks that need to be done:

+- Handle being passed an 'error' param in the callback_phase
+- Find bugs and fix them

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)